-NAME OF THE CITY.
+THE NAME OF THE CITY:

-The Cusco altitude is 3,400 meters above sea level (11,150 feet).
-Some persons not used to the high altitude get problems as a consequence of the oxygen scarcity.
+The altitude in Cusco is 3,400 meters above sea level (11,150 feet).
+Some people not used to the high altitude can get problems as a consequence of the oxygen scarcity.
 There is an inverse relationship: the higher the altitude, the smaller the amount of oxygen.
 That phenomenon makes changes in people who live in high altitudes; they develop their hearts and lungs bigger.
 Their blood contains a higher amount of red cells too.
 Scarcity of oxygen produces in some people the altitude sickness that is also known as soroche or sickness of Monge.
-The symptoms include sleeplessness, headaches, increased excitability, shortness of breath, and a lower threshold of pain and taste.
+The symptoms include sleeplessness, headaches, increased excitability, shortness of breath and a lower threshold of pain and taste.
 Tendon reflexes slow down and there may be loss of weight, thyroid deficiency, lung edema, or infections.
 Women may experience dysmenorrhea or amenorrhea, and many people experience psychological or mental disturbances.
 For some people it may take days, weeks or even years to adjust to some altitudes.